Susan Sackett: Humanism

 Although raised as a Reform Jew, Sackett considers herself a secular humanist and has been active in Humanism since 1989.
-She was first introduced to secular humanism by Roddenberry after finding a copy of Asimov's Guide to the Bible on his desk.
+She was introduced to secular humanism by Roddenberry after finding a copy of Asimov's Guide to the Bible on his desk.
 "I discovered that I was in line with this way of thinking without knowing there was a name for it".
 The two began attending conventions together and met prominent skeptics such as James Randi.
 From 2000 to 2010, she was president of Humanist Society of Greater Phoenix.
 For 13 years, she served on the board of directors of the American Humanist Association.
 She is also a member of Mensa International, the Academy of Television Arts & Sciences (ATAS), and the Writers Guild of America (WGA).

 Since 2001, Sackett has been a certified humanist celebrant and performs naming ceremonies, weddings, and funeral ceremonies without traditional religious undertones.

 In 2011, she was elected to the board of directors of Humanists International (formerly IHEU), serving six years on that board.